 Acknowledgments

 We thank the many TBEP partners and collaborators for their continuing efforts to restore and monitor Tampa Bay.
 We thank the administrative staff, field crews, and laboratory staff from the Florida Department of Environmental Protection, Environmental Protection Commission of Hillsborough County, Parks and Natural Resources Department of Manatee County, Pinellas County Division of Environmental Management, Fish and Wildlife Research Institute of the Florida Fish and Wildlife Conservation Commission, City of St. Petersburg, Tampa Bay Watch, Sarasota Bay Estuary Program, Environmental Science Associates, University of South Florida, University of Florida, and New College of Florida.
 Funding was provided to the University of Florida from the Ocean Conservancy and the National Science Foundation (project ID 2130675).
 The progress achieved in restoring the Tampa Bay ecosystem over recent decades would not be possible without the collaborative partnerships fostered in the region.
-Our partners’ willingness to adapt and implement innovative monitoring and management actions in response to Piney Point and the ever evolving challenges threatening Tampa Bay is greatly appreciated.
+Our partners’ willingness to adapt and implement innovative monitoring and management actions in response to Piney Point and the ever-evolving challenges threatening Tampa Bay is greatly appreciated.

 Figure captions